JustGuiUni/Cyclone-Weather-App/README.md

 rm -rf .git && git init && npm init
 ```

-> :information_source: Command above re-initializes the repo and sets up NPM project on your local machine.
+> Command above re-initializes the repo and sets up NPM project on your local machine.

 **3. Install the dependencies :**